 All this came to an end as flooding, Civil War damage and competition from the expanding railroads took a huge toll on the Richmond canals.
 By 1880, the Richmond and Allegheny Railroad was laying tracks along the towpath of the canal.
 Canal construction never reached the Kanawha River as George Washington envisioned.

 In the late 20th century, the canals were reconstructed as part of a broad vision for downtown Richmond’s riverfront.
 Design and construction phases lasted from 1991-1999, with the groundbreaking ceremony on October 5, 1995.
 June 4, 1999 was the grand opening ceremony for the Canal Walk and canal boat christening.
 Riverfront Canal Cruise public tours started the next day.
 This existing canal system was constructed in conjunction with the Department of Public Utilities Combined Sewer Overflow project.
 A pipe measuring 1.3 miles long and up to eight feet in diameter was installed in the bed of the Haxall and Kanawha canals from west of the Lee Bridge eastward to 16th Street.
 The pipeline collects wastewater and, when the city sewers are overwhelmed, routes it to a 50-million gallon Shockoe retention basin until it can be treated at the wastewater treatment plant.

 22 bronze medallions can be seen along the Canal Walk embedded in the path as markers of the following historic sites.
 On the maps below, you will see each medallion marked as a red dot.
-Find them along your walk and learn as you go!
+Find them along your walk and learn about Downtown Richmond history as you go!

 The Haxall Canal was originally a millrace, dug by David Ross in 1789 to power his flour mill.
 When the mill was acquired by the Haxall family in 1809, the race became known as the Haxall Canal.
 It was eventually extended from 12th Street all the way to the Tredegar Iron Works.